mocks-server/website/docs/usage/variants/proxy.md

     variants: [
       {
         id: "real-api",
-        type: "proxy-v4", // This route variant will use the "proxy-v4" handler
+        type: "proxy", // This route variant will use the "proxy" handler
         options: {
           host: "http://127.0.0.1:8080", // proxy host
         },